in Seattle & Bellevue, WA

 What can I expect from a Botox treatment at the Stern Center?

-At the Stern Center, unlike many spas or even other plastic surgical offices, Dr. Stern will be performing your injection.
+At the Stern Center, unlike many spas or even other plastic surgical offices, in most cases Dr. Stern will be performing your injection.
 In addition, Dr. Stern has personally trained Karen Brooks, RN to perform Botox and dermal filler injections in order to offer expanded hours for injections to our patients.
 Dr. Stern is one of the most experienced Botox and filler injectors in the country and has been performing Botox Cosmetic® and facial filler treatments since 1994.
 Dr. Stern was one of the first injectors in the U.S. and is honored to have been chosen as one of a select initial group of Instructors for Botox Cosmetic®.
+Dr. Stern continues to teach Botox and dermal filler injection techniques as a Faculty Member for Allergan, the maker of Botox Cosmetic®.

 What should I avoid after my Botox session?